A memoir of exile and rebellion—

 But professional advancement didn’t matter to them

 either.
-Not if it also meant indoctrination into the
+Not if it came with indoctrination into the

 Party.